R-Morgan/NGramCrackers/README.md

 modified BSD( https://www.gnu.org/licenses/license-list.html#ModifiedBSD), Expat (MIT)( https://www.gnu.org/licenses/license-list.html#Expat),
 Apache 2.0( https://www.gnu.org/licenses/license-list.html#apache2), or other
 Free, permisive, non-copyleft licence is not satisfactory for me.
+NGramCrackers is chiefly an educational project for the public good, and it must always stay Free.

 ### CLI-based solutions for quantitative text analysis
 My other gripe with the most common concordance software are the interfaces.